Can Dogs Have Autism?

 Is it possible for a dog to be autistic?
 Suffer from ADHD or Asperger’s?

-Are these apparent behaviours genetic or created by other influences after the individual is born?
+Are these apparent behaviours congenital in other words genetic, or created by other influences after the individual is born?

-This article will hopefully answer all these questions.
+This article will hopefully answer all these questions and give you some idea of what autism looks like in dogs.

-I would not have considered what I was seeing as autistic if I hadn’t had an interest in human psychology, including ASD (Autistic Spectrum Disorder)
+I would not have contemplated what I was seeing as autistic behaviour, if I hadn’t had an interest in human psychology, including ASD (Autistic Spectrum Disorder)

 Without this interest, I probably would have considered the behaviour to be related to a lack of early socialisation by the owner, or a lack of early handling by the breeder.